 Step 3.
 Turn on USB debugging (enable ADB) on Fire tablet

-To run any ADB commands, you need enable USB debugging on your Fire tablet.
+To run any ADB commands, you need to enable USB debugging on your Fire tablet.

 Step 4: Run ADB command from your PC